1st Aviation Brigade

-The 1st Aviation Brigade commands three distinctly different battalions—the 1st Battalion, 13th Aviation Regiment; the 1st Battalion, 145th Aviation Regiment; and the 2nd Battalion, 13th Aviation Regiment, the former Unmanned Aircraft Systems Training Battalion at Fort Huachuca, Arizona.
+The 1st Aviation Brigade is an aviation brigade of the United States Army, stationed at Fort Rucker in Alabama.
+It commands three distinctly different battalions—the 1st Battalion, 13th Aviation Regiment; the 1st Battalion, 145th Aviation Regiment; and the 2nd Battalion, 13th Aviation Regiment, the former Unmanned Aircraft Systems Training Battalion at Fort Huachuca, Arizona.

 History

 Formation and Vietnam service

 The 1st Aviation Brigade traces its origins to the Vietnam War.
 In April 1965 the U.S. Army Aviation Brigade (Provisional) was activated with the existing 13th, 14th, 52nd, and 145th Aviation Battalions, already in South Vietnam, reporting to it.
 In August 1965 it became the 12th Aviation Group, which then doubled in size and was used to form the 1st Aviation Brigade in March 1966.
 Dunstan, in Vietnam Choppers writes that the numerous independent aviation companies deployed during the war's early years had become difficult to move between sectors because they had developed 'individual means of operating in conjunction with the formations they supported.'
 Thus the brigade was formed to achieve standardization.

-Brigadier General George P. Seneff, the Staff Aviation Officer at Military Assistance Command, Vietnam (MACV), became the brigade commander.
+Brigadier General George P. Seneff Jr., the Staff Aviation Officer at Military Assistance Command, Vietnam (MACV), became the brigade commander.
 Because the requirements varied in each part of South Vietnam, the brigade tried to collocate one assault helicopter company with each U.S. brigade and in course of time each Republic of Korea brigade.
 The companies supporting Army of the Republic of Vietnam units were located in centralized positions to best provide support.
 The brigade assigned one combat aviation battalion headquarters in direct support of each infantry division and this battalion headquarters normally worked with that division no matter how many companies might be assigned for a specific mission.
 The Brigade Headquarters and Headquarters Company was located in Saigon from May 1966 until August 1967.
 Then the HQ moved to Long Binh where it remained until Long Binh was closed in the early autumn of 1972.
 The HQ then moved to the MACV compound at Tan Son Nhut, where it stayed until withdrawal.